bossley9/nvim/README.md

 ![a demonstration of my configuration](demo.gif)

+_And yes.
+This demonstration was recorded without using a mouse.
+Vim keybindings are wonderful._

 Its features include:
 - multi-buffer support (native to vim)
 - vim keybindings with additional add-ons (vim-surround, vim-commentary)